Cover image for blog title on how to become a better self-taught artist

 I think of self-taught as someone who has honed skills and grown knowledge by managing their own learning.

-Using the expression “self-taught” can raise an emotional debate.
-The term is interpreted in a wide range of nuances holding different meanings for some and others.
+The term “self-taught” can be a topic of debate.
+It is interpreted in a wide range of nuances holding different meanings for some and others.

-Most will agree that it means “figuring things out for ourselves” however HOW we go about figuring things out is where the friction starts.
+Most will agree that it means “figuring things out for ourselves” however how we go about figuring things is a grey area in terms of how it is defined.

 How to customize a learning plan to reach art goals